An Honest Guide to Driving in Georgia: Road Conditions, Driving Culture & Car Rental Options

 Seasonal road closures

-Some mountain roads in Georgia are closed during winter and only passable during the warmest months of the year, from late May until October (depending on weather conditions and snowfall).
-While many roads are cleaned during winter, the high mountain passes are not.
+Some mountain roads in Georgia are closed during winter and only passable during the warmer months, from late May until October approximately (depending on weather conditions and snowfall).
+While many major roads are cleared in winter, some high mountain passes are not.

 Map of roads in Georgia

-Here is a quick map I created of notable roads in Georgia, including popular unpaved, gravel and sealed roads that you might encounter on your travels.
+Below is a map I created showing notable roads in Georgia, including popular sealed, gravel and unpaved routes you might encounter on your travels.

-I try to keep this map updated.
-Click through to open the latest version in Google Maps.
+I keep it updated as conditions change – click through to open the latest version in Google Maps.

 Map of roads in Georgia country.